 It’s obviously up to the individuals to decide what they want to do with regards to their alcohol consumption moving forward, but it is worth noting that the industry is not being impacted just yet by folks who are opting for drinking less.

 Via FoodBev Media, the alcoholic beverage market is expected to continue growing at a CAGR (compound annual growth rate) of over 4 percent over the next 6 years.
-Things can obviously change and the expected growth rate could shrink, but for now, the outlook for the industry continues to be positive.
+Things can obviously change, and the expected growth rate could shrink, but the outlook for the industry continues to be positive for now.

 2. Selling alcohol online is becoming more popular

 The idea that alcoholic drinks can be purchased online and even be delivered to your doorstep may seem like a foreign concept to many, but industry insiders already know that those things are becoming common.

 More recent numbers pertaining to the popularity of online sales of alcoholic beverages have yet to be made available.
 Still, it wasn’t too long ago when online alcohol sales reached $1.7 billion.
 To be more specific, the online sales numbers got there back in 2017, per Grocery Dive.

 It’s not hard to imagine the numbers growing even larger since then.

 Companies such as Drizly and Thirstie are already starting to reap huge rewards from selling alcohol online.
 The market is flooded with even more options in the near future would hardly be a surprise.